 San Francisco class sessions are Saturdays from 4:30-7:30 p.m. and Sundays, 3-6 p.m.

 If you take a vacation class (fly or drive and stay in a hotel where the class is taught) the class is 5 days long, usually Monday-Friday.
 We have morning and afternoon classes Monday, Wednesday and Thursday from 9-noon and 3-6.
 We have morning classes only on Tuesday and Friday.
 Friday’s class ends at 11 am in time for hotel checkout at noon.
 We have vacation classes Monday-Friday for two reasons: at a hotel, there are fewer guests in the pool than on weekends.
 And, if after class you have the weekend off before you return to work, it gives you time to absorb what you learned.
-Your mind is likely to be reeling with what you did and how your beliefs changed.
+Your mind is likely to be reeling with what you did and how many of your beliefs changed.

 Will I learn to swim?

 Please convince yourself of this truth: you cannot learn freestyle while you’re still out of control in water.
 People who “learn” freestyle while they’re still out of control in water do not swim: they stroke.
 Their strokes are stiff.
 They can’t learn to breathe, tread water or rest: nor can they swim in deep water.
 Swimming implies comfort and oneness with the water.
 This is what you’ll learn from us.
 You’ll learn to swim in our Beginning or Next Step classes.
 You’ll learn freestyle in our Freestyle class.
-This is a distinction you’ll most likely not find in any other swim school or YMCA/Red Cross offering…until they’ve read our book, seen our video, and come to our trainings.
+This is a distinction you’ll most likely not find in any other swim school or YMCA/Red Cross offering…until they’ve read our book and come to our trainings.